-3.1 In 2018, the IDSA and the American Society for Microbiology published a guide on the diagnosis of infectious diseases.^{39,} In this guideline, NAATs were recommended diagnostic procedures for enterovirus, hepatitis C, hepatitis B, cytomegalovirus, herpes simplex virus, human herpesvirus 6, HIV, influenza virus, and Zika virus.
-For bacterial vaginosis, NAATs were not recommended diagnostic procedures.
+3.1 In 2024, the IDSA and the American Society for Microbiology published a guide on the diagnosis of infectious diseases.
+47, In this guideline, NAATs were recommended diagnostic procedures for enterovirus, hepatitis C, hepatitis B, cytomegalovirus, bacterial vaginosis, herpes simplex virus, human herpesvirus 6, HIV, influenza virus, and Zika virus.
 In addition to providing guidance on diagnosing these diseases, the guidelines also provided recommendations on testing for other conditions by testing for common etiologic agents.
-Table 15 describes the conditions for which IDSA recommends NAATs for diagnosing etiologic agents.
+Table 15 describes selected conditions for which IDSA recommends NAATs for diagnosing etiologic agents.